yii-tools/tailwind-asset/README.md

 ## License

-The asset-tailwind for Yii Packages is free software.
+The `yii-extension/asset-tailwind` for Yii Packages is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Extension](https://github.com/yii-extension).